Destination Space will inspire children and families across the UK with space science

 2. The Programme Mission: To create hands-on activities, school workshops, a family show and other resources to bring alive the new UK spaceports and launchers, innovative satellite applications, and areas of UK space exploration including the 50th anniversary of the first moon landing, the James Webb Space Telescope and ExoMars, and to select and train Science Centres and Museums across the UK to deliver these to schools, families and communities nationally.

-3. The Success of Destination Space 1: Overall 914,646 people have been engaged through Destination Space 1 activities.
-Of these, 152,348 were school children age 5-14 in curriculum-linked space workshops and 80,201 people met and spoke with a space scientist or engineer.
+3. The Success of Destination Space 1: Overall 2.1 million people have been engaged through Destination Space 1 activities.
+Of these, more than 900,000 took part in school workshops, family shows and hands on activities.
 The evaluation of over 12,000 school students showed that boys and girls enjoyed the activities equally and were equally inspired and engaged by them.

 4. The UK Association for Science and Discovery Centres (ASDC) is the national charity that brings together the UK’s major science engagement organisations to play a strategic role in the nation’s engagement with science.
 Within our membership are over 60 of the nation’s largest publically accessible science centres, discovery centres, science museums and scientific bodies.
 Together our vision is for a society where people of all backgrounds and in all parts of the UK are inspired and fully involved with the sciences.